 WATCH: What is a SWOT analysis?
 [TIPS + TEMPLATES]

 What does SWOT stand for?
 Explaining each element of SWOT

-SWOT is an acronym which stands for:
+SWOT is an acronym that stands for: Strengths — Weaknesses — Opportunities — Threats.

 To identify your Strengths, spend some time thinking about what you’ve done well, what tasks were well within your comfort zone, and any times that you’ve exceeded expectations, or achieved fantastic results.

 A SWOT matrix could be conducted during recruitment to help identify the strengths of candidates, and directly compare them effectively.
 Or use a SWOT analysis template to understand how internal and external factors impact your brand.